 Two different size of brushes;

 An ink stone;

 The following items can be purchased from your tutor

 All the above items can be purchased from tutor over the weekend, especially brushes for running script.

 Great Missenden, Buckinghamshire HP16 0BD

-Dr Xuzhuang Li is a lecturer teaching Mandarin Chinese and Translation Theory and Practice at the College of Humanities of Exeter University.
-Teaching Chinese calligraphy, Chinese Mah Jong and Chinese chess is his spare time hobby.
-He is a member of China Yellow Mountain Calligraphers and Painters Academy and is a scholar with a good range of knowledge and also very experienced as a tutor in adult education.
+Dr Xuzhuang Li is a retired lecturer from Exeter University, teaching Mandarin Chinese language and translation theory and practice.
+Teaching Chinese Mah Jongg, Chinese calligraphy and Chinese chess is his spare-time hobby.
+He is a scholar with a good range of knowledge and an experienced tutor in adult education as well.